 easy way to measure the oil level in most systems.

-Lastly, whenever moving any refrigerator or freezer, if you choose to lay it down for transport, or it falls over more than 30 degrees or so, make sure you wait at least 10 hours after standing it back up before plugging it in and turning it on again!
+Lastly, whenever moving any refrigerator or freezer, if you choose to lay it down for transport, or it falls over more than 30 degrees or so, make sure you wait at least 8 or 10 hours after standing it back up before plugging it in and turning it on again!
+You should look at the compressor to determine the best way to reduce the chance for oil to run out into the sealed tubing, and try to lay it down in a way you don't bend any of the tubing or break it!
 This will allow the oil to drain back into the compressor where it belongs.
 Failure to do so can lead to valve failure and/or other severe compressor failure requiring replacement with an inferior new unit.